 Authentic Thai green curry recipe

-Its not always quite so easy to access all the authentic ingredients that would be necessary to go into an authentic Thai green curry.
-And I can’t say its always convenient to get out a pestle and mortar and grind whole spices down into powders.
+Its not always easy to access all the authentic ingredients that would go into an authentic Thai green curry.
+I can’t say its always convenient to get out a pestle and mortar and grind whole spices into powders.
 Although, I do like to do this on occasion, its not really practical mid week.

-It is possible to closely match ingredients and of course use pre ground spices – I have tried to do this with this recipe.
-I’ve taken the original recipe from the Siam Rice Cookery School and tried to replace or match with ingredients that are easy to get hold of and to use.
+It is possible to closely match ingredients and of course use pre ground spices.
+I have tried to do this with this recipe.
+I’ve taken the original recipe from the Siam Rice Cookery School and tried to replace or match with ingredients that are easy to get hold of.

 What makes green curry green?